 WHAT TO BRING:

-Sturdy hiking shoes, layered clothing, wind & rain gear, lunch, hat, gloves, 5-6 liters of water, head lamp for hiking after dark, long pants and long sleeve shirt (for poison oak protection).
+Sturdy hiking shoes, layered clothing, wind & rain gear, lunch, hat, gloves, 4-6 liters of water, long pants and long sleeve shirt (for poison oak protection).
 Bring your trekking polls if desired.
-Important:
+WHO SHOULD ATTEND:

 You must have appropriate hiking experience to qualify for attendance.
 NO EXCEPTIONS!
 Members who do NOT have appropriate hiking experience should consider attending another event.
 NOTE: